kio42069/Computer_Organisation-Assembler-and-Simulator/README.md

 # Automation

-We have created our assembler to automatically test for all test files We have assumed the errorGen test cases are stored in a sub-directory called errorGenTests We have assumed the simpleBin test cases are stored in a sub-directory called simpleBinTests We have assumed the hardBin test cases are stored in a sub-directory called hardBinTests

-We are creating the output files in the respective folders with the postfix Outputs

-The test file name format is test(number).txt

 The final assembler is `final_assembler.py`

 Errors thrown are 1-indexed while line addresses of labels and variables are 0-indexed

-if label is not followed by an instruction, we are ignoring it and not throwing an error
+If label is not followed by an instruction, we are ignoring it and not throwing an error

+In case a file has multiple errors, we are storing them in a text file in the same directory as the source code named `errors.txt`.
+It catches all errors in a single line too.

+We are printing one of the errors on the terminal